mgk2014/PCMLAI-CAPSTONE2/README.md

 - Deleted the features that had more than 90% values missing: ResourceType, ThreatFamily, EmailClusterId, Roles, AntispamDirection
 - ActionGrouped, ActionGranular are related to action recommendations post the initial triage.
 Since this analysis is restricted to triage, these features were dropped
 - Timestamp was converted to Timestamp data type.
 This feature was not immediately used in the analysis, but may be used for forecasting of alerts
-- MitreTechniques feature was abstracted to the high leave Mitre such as T1078 (account access), ignoring the sub MitreTechniques (ex: T1078.001, T1078.002) recorded in the alerts.
+- MitreTechniques feature was abstracted to the high level Mitre such as T1078 (account access), ignoring the sub MitreTechniques (ex: T1078.001, T1078.002) recorded in the alerts.
 SubMitre techniques may be included in further analysis if Mitre is found to be an important feature in the analsys
-- Geo Features such as Country, State were removed in favor of  City feature since City represented by anonymous code 10630 represeted > 99% of the data
+- Geo Features such as Country, State were removed in favor of City feature since City represented by anonymous code 10630 represented > 99% of the data, in the chosen data set

 ### Exploratory Data Analysis